kometolabs/lean-frontend-developer-roadmap/lean-frontend-developer-roadmap.md

 There are many great technologies to learn and use.
 Some of them are more modern and some of them are more effective.
 But when you have a very limited learning budget/time, you need to focus on what's more important.
 This roadmap is a minimal list of technologies and approaches a junior frontend developer should know to start bringing value to the team and the project as soon as possible.

 We intentionally limit the choice to a single framework/tool for a particular type of job.
-We take responsibility for the choice to save the junior dev from doubts and the corresponding fatigue of constant comparison.
+We take responsibility for the choice to protect junior developers from doubts and the corresponding fatigue of constant comparison.

 **Please note, it's a living document because we are constantly looking for better and leaner technologies and approaches.
 If you want to cement it, please fork.**